About the Internet of Things and Energy Intelligence

 In today’s world where our need for technology is increasing every passing day, the number of devices connecting to the internet (loT) which is 30 billion, is expected to reach over 75 billion by 2025 (Statista, 2018).
-With this increase, the exponential growth of the data received will enable artificial intelligence and machine learning-based algorithms and applications to become much more common.
+With this increase, the exponential growth of the data received will enable artificial intelligence and machine learning-based algorithms and applications to become much more common in energy intelligence.

 The situation of becoming more usability of artificial intelligence depends on the systems being more traceable with loT devices.
 Especially complex systems make more gains with loT integration (IRENA, 2019).
 For example, analyzing the production and consumption balance of the electrical energy we need at every moment of our lives, reducing costs by using electrical energy efficiently and increasing efficiency is also a successful application of loT integration.
 In these applications, artificial intelligence is positioned as “Energy Intelligence” which is a set of solutions that provide information to the user on cost, device efficiency and device usage recommendations after monitoring energy, calculating consumption and cost values, and guiding the use of energy in a better way.
 While creating these solutions, at first users’ main problems in energy consumption should be analyzed and solutions should be developed for these problems according to that.

 Arguments on Energy Consumption and IoT Based Energy Intelligence Solution

 A) Basic Problems of Users in Energy Consumption